 The Blue Room

 The Blue Room acquired its marvellous deep blue colour from Lady Leonie Leslie, before she later moved into the Mauve Room.
-Sammy Leslie replicated the blue colour in the bathroom, which was once the dressing room.
-Subsequently it was transformed to an `Odeon cinema' cum TV room, with suitably hideous colours and plastic seats, for Sammy and her little sister, Camilla.
+Subsequently it was transformed to an 'Odeon cinema' style TV room, with suitably hideous colours and plastic seats, for Sammy Leslie and her little sister, Camilla.
+Upon it’s restoration as a guest room, Sammy faithfully reinstated and replicated the blue colour in the bedroom and also the bathroom, which was once a dressing room.
+The Blue Room boasts panoramic views of the gardens and Glaslough lake.

 The walls in the Blue Room are adorned by sketches and paintings and there are panoramic views of the beautiful lake and landscaped gardens.
-The Lady in White is a fine pastel portrait of our lovely American Aunt, Anne Cockrane, as is the smaller sketch beside it.
-Her sister Lady Marjorie Leslie, appears in the second sketch, and in the small oil painting.
-The larger oil is of Lady Baggot, and was painted by her father, the first Sir John Leslie.
-The older lady is Mrs. Henry Clay Ide, mother to Anne and Marjorie, who died at a young age, leaving three daughters, Adelaide, Anne and little Marjorie.
-Their father was Chief Justice of Samoa when the Ides and the Robert Louis Stevensons were the only white people living on the paradise island which inspired Stevenson's famous `Treasure Island.'
-When not busy writing, Stevenson improvised stories for the Ide children!
+The Lady in White is a fine pastel portrait of the lovely American aunt to the Leslie children, Anne Cockran, as is the smaller sketch beside it.
+Her sister Lady Marjorie Leslie appears in the second sketch, and in the small oil painting.
+The larger oil is of Lady Mary Crawshay, and was painted by her father, Sir John Leslie, 1st Bt.
+The older lady is Mrs. Henry Clay Ide, who died at a young age, leaving three daughters, Adelaide, Anne and little Marjorie.

 Marjorie often said that once you've lived among the kind happy Polynesian Samoans, whose language contained no word for `sin', you were spoiled forever living among the white race again.
 Samoa was, until white men spoiled it, a true Garden of Eden where the idea of wrong or evil did not exist.
 All went well until missionaries arrived, forced the natives to wear clothes, read pious books and introduced them to guilt.

-Marjorie dearly loved animals.
-She founded the Spanish Society for the Protection of Animals.
+Marjorie dearly loved animals, and was involved in the formation of the Philippine Islands Society for the Protection of Animals.
 But she had a fatal attraction for wild animals.
-Whenever a tiger escaped from a zoo it would find its way to her.
-In Manila she spent a night, unknowingly, with a man-eating tiger who'd taken refuge under her father's billiards table.
+She joked that whenever a tiger escaped from a zoo, it would inevitably find its way to her.
+In Singapore she spent a night, unknowingly, with a man-eating tiger who'd taken refuge under the billiards table in Raffles Hotel.

 Anne and Marjorie were great friends of Alice, the daughter of President `Teddy' Roosevelt, who shocked Washington with her outlandish pranks.
 When Congress complained, the President replied, "I can run the United States of America, or I can run my daughter.
 I cannot run both!"

-Marjorie, however, ran Castle Leslie Estate all through the last war and found it very dull that the nearest she could get to the action was through her bedside radio.
+Marjorie ran Castle Leslie Estate, one of the foremost hotels in Monaghan, all through the second World War.
+She found it very dull that the nearest she could get to the action was through her bedside radio.
+Not immune to the family writing bug, she did find the time to compose her memoirs, Girlhood in the Pacific in the early 1940s, recalling the exciting adventures of her childhood and young adult life, dedicating the book to her dear son Jack, at the time held captive in a German POW camp.
 She continued to run the Estate until her death in 1951.
-She is buried in the little garden cemetery she built.
+She is buried in the little garden cemetery she built on the Castle hotel grounds, just outside the main walls of St. Salvator’s.